 The Town of Cary, and the Raleigh/Durham area, continued to grow dramatically and the congregation prospered.
 Over the next 25 years, the congregation grew in number to almost 200 members.
 The location on Maynard Road would not accommodate the continued and anticipated growth so the search began for options to better serve the Lord's Church in the community.
 The town of Cary had grown in all directions and the property, situated near the convergence of the US1/64 freeway, Cary Parkway and Kildaire Farm Road, provided convenient access from anywhere in the Triangle area.
 In 1998 the Maynard Road location was sold and ground was broken on the seven acre tract on Tryon Road, our current location.

 After securing the land, the congregation worked to have the property annexed into the town and began constructing a facility that would seat 375 people in the auditorium, provide additional classrooms and fellowship areas, on a a single level.
 The first service was held in the new building on Sunday evening, December 31, 2000.
 The congregation consisted of approximately 87 families with average attendance of approximately 175 at Sunday morning worship services.
-Since 2000, the congregation has grown to almost 200 families with an average Sunday morning worship attendance of approximately 350 people, making it necessary to conduct two Sunday morning worship services.
-Our current property allows us to expand without moving locations.
-Working with the builder, we are able to effectively utilize the current location, purchased in 1998, adding valuable auditorium space, seating almost 600 people, additional number of classrooms, larger fellowship space and expanded parking.
+Since 2000, the congregation has grown to almost 200 families with an average Sunday morning worship attendance of approximately 350 people, which made it necessary to conduct two Sunday morning worship services until a new auditorium was constructed.
+Our current property allowed us to expand without moving locations.
+Working with the builder, we were able to effectively utilize the current location, purchased in 1998, adding valuable auditorium space, seating almost 600 people, additional number of classrooms, larger fellowship space and expanded parking.
+On August 15, 2010, we assembled together for the first time in the new auditorium.
+Located below the auditorium, a "Family Room" for fellowship was completed for use in the summer of 2014.

 God has blessed this congregation through difficult times and the congregation has remained faithful to evangelizing the world, starting at our own front door.
-God has blessed us such that with these expanded facilities, we're able to host regional events such as the Carolina Lectures, the East Tennessee School of Preaching Lectures, Gospel Meetings, Ladies events, Youth Rallies, marriage enrichment seminars and financial improvement classes.
+God has blessed us such that with these expanded facilities, we're able to host regional events such as the Carolina Lectures, the East Tennessee School of Preaching Lectures, Gospel Meetings, Ladies events, Youth Rallies, and other enriching activities.

 Ministers who have worked with the congregation during these years include Wayne McDonald, John Starks, Rufus Bennett, Doug Cook, Bill Pendergrass, Bill Heinselman, Richard Bentley, and Nathan Adams.